 Marie-Claire joined Edmonds Marshall McMahon in 2016 from the Proceeds of Crime Division of the Serious Fraud Office and previously the independent Bar to which she was called in 2011.

 Marie-Claire effectively applies skills obtained in a multi-strand legal and investigative environment in the private prosecution of complex fraud matters.
 At Edmonds Marshall McMahon, Marie-Claire:

 - advises clients on investigation, evidence and procedure in the commencement of a private prosecution

-- manages case progression and oversight in court
+- manages case progression and case management

 - advises clients on the Victim’s Right to Review (VRR) scheme in cases where the CPS (and police) have made a decision not to charge a suspect, or to terminate proceedings